shuozhixu/academicwriting/README.md

 which would require two files: `unsrt.bst` and `ref.bib`.
 Most likely the first file is provided by the journal.
 In practice, however, Overleaf can retrieve a lot of `.bst` files from its server, so you may only need to provide the file `ref.bib`.

-If you want to cite a paper, e.g., [this one](http://dx.doi.org/10.1016/j.actamat.2019.05.030), click on `Export`, then choose `Export citation to BibTeX`.
+If you want to cite a paper, e.g., [this one](http://dx.doi.org/10.1016/j.actamat.2019.05.030), click on `Cite`, then choose `Export citation to BibTeX`.
 Then you will get a `.bib` file.
 Open it, copy its content, and add it to your `ref.bib` file.
 Then in your main text, write `\cite{XU2019160}` to cite it.
 Do this for all other references to cite all of them.

 Alternatively, use [reference management software](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software).
 I use [Zotero](https://en.wikipedia.org/wiki/Zotero).
 Go to [its website](https://www.zotero.org/download/) and install Zotero and Zotero Connector.
 When you read a paper in your browser and want to cite it, [use the Zotero Connector](https://www.zotero.org/support/adding_items_to_zotero) to add the bibliographic information to Zotero, which should be already open.
 Read [this page](https://www.zotero.org/support/quick_start_guide) for more on Zotero.
 Then, in Zotero, select entries you want to export, right-click on them, choose `Export Items`, change Format to `BibTeX`, select `Use Journal Abbreviation`, then click on `OK`.
 The entries will be exported to a local `.bib` file.
-Again, open it and copy & add its content to your `ref.bib` file.
+Open it, and copy & paste its content to your `ref.bib` file.

 Double check the reference list for typos as if it were the main text.
 Pay attention to these :

 - Write `$\left<110\right>$` and `\{110\}` instead of `<110>` and `{110}`.
 - Write `dislocations in Mo` and `dilute Mg-based alloys` instead of `dislocations in mo` and `dilute mg-based alloys`.
-Unfortunately, in the article title, most BibTeX style automatically converts all uppercase letters to lowercase ones, except the very first letter.
+Unfortunately, in the article title, most BibTeX styles automatically convert all uppercase letters to lowercase ones, except the very first letter.
 To enforce the usage of uppercase letters, add curly brackets around certain words/letters in your `.bib` file, e.g., `dislocations in {Mo}` or `dislocations in {M}o`.
-- Use special character(s) in authors' names, if any.
+- Use [special character(s)](https://en.wikibooks.org/wiki/LaTeX/Special_Characters) in authors' names, if any.
+- Make sure that the greek letters appear correctly, e.g., `$\alpha$ iron` instead of `a iron`.
 - When necessary, use math mode, e.g., `($\bar{1}10$)` instead of `(-110)`.
 - In most cases, use abbreviated journal names, e.g., `Acta Mater.` instead of the full journal name, i.e., `Acta Materialia`.
 Check [this webpage](https://woodward.library.ubc.ca/research-help/journal-abbreviations/) for the correct abbreviated journal names.
 Omit all articles (a, an, the) and prepositions (e.g., at, in, of, for, with).
 Also capitalize the first letter of each word.
 For example, write `J. Chem.
 Phys.`, instead of `The J. of Chem.
 Phys.` or `J. chem. phys.`